• Skip to main content

 • 2TB arrowroot powder (can sub corn starch)

-• 1tsp zinc oxide (a natural sun protectant that also kills bacteria)
+• 1 teaspoon zinc oxide (a natural sun protectant that also kills bacteria)

-• ¼ tsp cacao powder (this is the amount for fair skin so add more if needed in very small increments)
+• ¼ teaspoon cacao powder (this is the amount for fair skin, so add more if needed in very small increments)

-• 1/16 tsp ground cinnamon (I use these tiny measuring spoons)
+• 1/16 teaspoon ground cinnamon - OPTIONAL (I use these tiny measuring spoons)

-• 1/16 tsp bentonite clay (great for absorbing excess oil and the green color helps reduce the appearance of redness)
+• 1/16 teaspoon bentonite clay (great for absorbing excess oil, and the green color helps reduce the appearance of redness)

 • 1 drop Vitamin E oil